-The Cult ClassicTwice Upon a Time has two great songs: For its opening Dramatis Personae segment there's "Heartbreak Town" (sung by Bruce Hornsby), and the title song (Maureen McDonald) plays over the lovely closing sequence and credits.
+The Cult ClassicTwice Upon a Time has two great songs: for its opening Dramatis Personae segment there's "Heartbreak Town" (sung by Bruce Hornsby), and the title song (sung by Maureen McDonald) plays over the lovely closing sequence and credits.

 Which is saying a lot, since most fans thought the concept of music in the show was going to be worse than all the fart jokes.
 But with a little auto-tuning and actually a nice beat, even Ezekiel and Noah of all people are probably the best singers in the song!

 Despite its strange subject matter, Wake Up is a very awesome song, most notably at the very end.